 I have some great news.
 This summer me and Valters Palaps are working on a series of short films that are falling in the realm of fantasy.
 Some serious poetry involving a bear and a fairy-girl and a dinner.
 An alluring mystery, one of a kind.

 At the moment I am busy creating costumes for the film.
 The story is already written, so we are entering the last stages of preparation.
 Loking forward to seeing these films come together!

-We are continuing with DAY’s upcycling workshops and taking part in De Kolenkit Centrale project initiated by Cascoland based on three whales: farming (food production), cooking (food preparation) and the value of waste.
-As part of “Maak je Stad” program, organised by Waag Society and Pakhuis de Zwijger it develops the idea of De Gezonde Stad (the Healthy City).
+We are continuing with DAY’s upcycling workshops where together with kids we are making sculptural objects from mostly domestic single use plastic bottles and raising awareness about the plastic pollution.
+This initiative is part of De Kolenkit Centrale project initiated by Cascoland and is based on three whales: farming (food production), cooking (food preparation) and the value of waste.
+These workshops are part of “Maak je Stad” program, organised by Waag Society and Pakhuis de Zwijger that develops the idea of De Gezonde Stad (the Healthy City).